Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Methodology

 This transformation maps all radial profiles onto a common reference frame.
 Furthermore, we display the results in terms of the distance from the wall, which is given by $y = R_{\max} - r'$, and in terms of the distance in wall units, which is $y^+ = y u_\tau/\nu$.

 The global average is obtained by averaging the profiles at the same rescaled wall distance as

 That is, we average velocities at the same relative distance to the wall.
 Specifically for strong wall fluctuation, this accounts for the fact that the position of the boundary layer may vary along the wavy wall contour.
+Comparing these global averages with the local profiles at characteristic cross-sections allows quantification of dispersive stresses, which arise from spatial heterogeneity in the time-averaged flow \cite{Nikora_2007b}.
 In the following, we employ for the average streamwise velocity component the notation $U(y) \equiv \langle u_z \rangle$, and in wall units $U^+(y^+) \equiv U(y^+ \nu/u_\tau)/u_\tau$.